2gclinton/2gclinton.github.io/_posts/2024-09-03-time-to-be-a-teacher.markdown

 [^2]:  Some teachers are managers and prefer that mode.

 [^3]:  Jane McGonigal. *Imaginable: How to Create a Hopeful Future*.
 2023\. pg.
 8-9

+[^4]:  Thanks to Reshan Richards for pointing me to the Graham article, and for his writing on "making the case". https://makingthecase.substack.com/p/introducing-making-the-case